davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

-The kind of scenario we're considering has all the markers of a bank run: (i) a large number of people (ii) realize at roughly the same time that (iii) there is a real possibility that (iv) a significant amount of their money will be lost forever.
+The kind of scenario we're considering has all the markers of a bank run: (i) a large number of people (ii) realize at roughly the same time that (iii) there is a real possibility that (iv) a significant amount of their money will be lost forever unless (v) they act fast.
 Given the history, I think the burden of proof is on someone who thinks that people *wouldn't* try to move their money out of Bitcoin in circumstances like this.
 The assumption should be that history will repeat itself unless there is overriding evidence otherwise.

-Hence, I say that a mass Bitcoin sell-off is a live possibility in the event of a successful attack like the one I have described.
+Hence, I say that a mass Bitcoin sell-off is a live possibility in the event of a successful attack like the one I have described.<sup>2</sup>

-It bears emphasizing that the bank run would probably include other decentralized cryptocurrencies as well.
-This is not only because most of these currencies are still purchased with Bitcoin -- i.e. because they must be bought/sold for Bitcoin before they can be bought/sold for fiat currencies -- and the loss of a functioning Bitcoin network would effectively lock up their value until a new intermediate currency came along.
-That's one issue.
-But I also think the other decentralized cryptocurrencies would be sucked into the bank run because the exact same concerns I have about Bitcoin apply to them.
-They are just as prone (if not more so) to attack, and they are uninsured.
-These are not safe-harbors for one's personally significant sums of money.
-They thus would not likely absorb the value exiting Bitcoin.
-Nor would they escape the psychological flight to safety.

 ### 4. The Value of Bitcoin Will Plummet